airvox/RasPiArduino/README.md

 ```
 * Run the Arduino IDE .
 * Go to File -> Preferences (Ctrl + Comma)
-* Paste the URL in 'Additional Boards Manager URLs'
+* Paste the URL in 'Additional Boards Manager URLs'.
+Click Ok.
 * Go to Tools -> Boards -> Boards Manager
 * Choose 'Contributed' from the drop down at the top left.
 * Install 'Raspberry by DanKaminsky'